(dye kloe' fen ak)

 Unless your doctor tells you otherwise, continue your normal diet.

 What should I do IF I FORGET to take a dose?

-Instill the missed dose as soon as you remember it.
+The powder for solution is usually taken as needed for migraine headaches.
+If you are taking any other diclofenac product and you forget to take a dose, take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
-Do not instill extra eye drops to make up for a missed dose.
+Do not take a double dose to make up for a missed one.

 What SIDE EFFECTS can this medicine cause?

-Diclofenac eye drops may cause side effects.
+Diclofenac may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-Diclofenac eye drops may cause other side effects.
-Call your doctor if you have any unusual problems while using this medication.
+Diclofenac may cause other side effects.
+Call your doctor if you have any unusual problems while taking this medication.